-Item 21/24
+Item 22/08

-MEETING BCP Local Performance & Scrutiny Committee DATE OF MEETING 25 August 2021 SUBJECT OF THE REPORT Performance report for quarter 1 STATUS OF REPORT For open publication PURPOSE OF REPORT For consideration and scrutiny EXECUTIVE SUMMARY This paper sets out the performance achieved for the first quarter covering the period 1 April to 30 June 2021.
+MEETING BCP Local Performance & Scrutiny Committee DATE OF MEETING 23 February 2022 SUBJECT OF THE REPORT Performance report for quarter 3 STATUS OF REPORT For open publication PURPOSE OF REPORT For consideration and scrutiny EXECUTIVE SUMMARY This paper sets out the performance achieved for the third quarter covering the period 1 October to 31 December 2021.
 The report outlines performance against the key lines of enquiry against the Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) methodology.
-As Members would expect there are number of aspects of the Service's work in prevention and protection that have been adversely impacted by the national pandemic.
+As Members would expect there are number of aspects of the Service's work in prevention and protection that have been impacted by the national pandemic.
+Where needed we have delivered using alternative methods to good effect.
 All statutory responsibilities are still being fulfilled and emergency response arrangements remain strong.
 There are no significant issues arising from this report.
 RISK ASSESSMENT There are no significant risks arising from this report.
 Performance remains good with no significant issues to raise with Members.
 COMMUNITY IMPACT ASSESSMENT Performance remains good and there are no significant adverse community issues arising from this report.
-BUDGET IMPLICATIONS None for the purposes of this report RECOMMENDATION Members are asked to scrutinise and comment upon performance of the Service period, 1 April to 30 June 2021.
+BUDGET IMPLICATIONS None for the purposes of this report.
+RECOMMENDATION Members are asked to scrutinise and comment upon performance of the Service period, 1 October to 31 December 2021.
 BACKGROUND PAPERS https://dwfrs.dashboard.cammsgroup.co.uk/#/